Does the father have to pay child support if not married? Or if he is unemployed?

 - In addition to the completed form, submit proof of your monthly income and expenses, such as receipts for food purchases, electricity, and rent bill payments.

-- The court will set a date on which you and the person you wish to pay maintenance must go to the court.
+- The court will set a date for you and the person you wish to pay maintenance to appear in court.

-- A maintenance officer and an investigator will investigate your claim and look into your circumstances.
+- A maintenance officer and an investigator will investigate your claim and examine your circumstances.

 - The respondent then chooses between agreeing to pay the maintenance as claimed and contesting the matter in court.

-- If the respondent agrees to pay the maintenance as claimed, a magistrate will review the relevant documentation.
+- A magistrate will review the relevant documentation if the respondent agrees to pay the maintenance as claimed.
 They will then make an order and may decide to do so without requiring the parties to appear in court.

-- If the person who is allegedly liable to pay maintenance does not consent to an order’s issuance, they must appear in court, where evidence from both parties and their witnesses will be heard.
+- If the person allegedly liable to pay maintenance does not consent to an order’s issuance, they must appear in court, where evidence from both parties and their witnesses will be heard.

-- If the court finds the person liable for paying maintenance, it will make an order to pay the amount of maintenance.
-The court will also determine when and how maintenance payments must be made.
+- If the court finds the person liable for maintenance, it will order the payment of the amount of maintenance and determine when and how maintenance payments must be made.

 The court can order maintenance money to be paid in one of the following ways: